AndyButland/UmbracoPersonalisationGroupsCore/ReadMe.md

 It supports Umbraco version 9+.
 For Umbraco 7 and 8 support, you can find [source code and license details here](https://github.com/AndyButland/UmbracoPersonalisationGroups).

-It can be installed from NuGet only, but has a page for all version of the package on our.umbraco.org [here](https://our.umbraco.org/projects/website-utilities/personalisation-groups).
+It can be installed from [NuGet](https://www.nuget.org/packages/UmbracoPersonalisationGroups).

+It's listed on the [Umbraco Marketplace](https://marketplace.umbraco.com/package/umbracopersonalisationgroups).
+And for older versions of the package on [our.umbraco.org](https://our.umbraco.org/projects/website-utilities/personalisation-groups).

 It contains a few different pieces: